ajLapid718/YahooFantasyBasketballScript/README.md

     - 12e).
 Reports information to you
 13. Closes the browser session

-## From Configuration to Implementation!
+## From Configuration to Implementation!!!

 - **My Ruby Version**: Ruby 2.3.3 (enter the command `ruby 'ruby -v'` in your command line to determine which version you have)
   - You can go to Google and download Ruby with RubyInstaller for Windows!
 The instructions are clear and concise!